AutoDQM/autodqm_ml.github.io/index.md

          file.
 ```

-When it finishes (took just under 30 minutes for me), this will give us an output file `tutorial/SingleMuon.parquet` which contains all of the specified histograms.
+When it finishes, this will give us an output file `tutorial/SingleMuon.parquet` which contains all of the specified histograms.

+Note: `scripts/fetch_data.py` tends to run much faster on `lxplus` as its much quicker to read files from `/eos` on `lxplus` than from other sites (especially if they are far away).

 Note: if you are trying to grab a large number of histograms, the resulting `parquet` file may be very large and you may run out of memory when merging files.
 If you run into this issue, you can work around it by splitting up your `contents` config file into several files and running `fetch_data.py` once for each one.